ajp8ajp/House-Price-Prediction/README.md

 # House-Price-Prediction
-This is a begineer project where an SVM model is used to predict the house prices using a House Price dataset.
+This is a beginner Machine Learning project where an SVM model is used to predict the house prices using a House Price dataset.